chromaui/learnstorybook.com/content/intro-to-storybook/svelte/en/composite-component.md

 import TaskList from './TaskList.svelte';
 import { render } from '@testing-library/svelte';
-import { WithPinnedTasks } from './TaskList.stories';
+import { WithPinnedTasks } from './TaskList.stories'; //👈  Our story imported here

 test('TaskList', () => {
-  const { container } = render(TaskList, {
+  //👇 Story's args used with our test const { container } = render(TaskList, {
     props: WithPinnedTasks.args,
   });